Filovent boat rental agency

 Diner

-Free time or optional Authentic / Experience excursion: The Delta Plan.
-Travel to the world's largest water defense structure, located along the Dutch coastline.
-Designed to prevent flooding, particularly in the provinces of Zeeland, South Holland, and North Brabant, the Delta Plan is the result of decades of engineering.
-It consists of 5 storm surge barriers, 2 locks, and 6 dams.
-During the Delta Expedition, the impressive structures of the Delta Plan come to life.
-As part of your visit, you will explore a section of this remarkable project.
+Free time or optional authentic excursion/experience: the Delta Plan.
+Drive to the world's largest flood defense system, located on the territory and coastline of the Netherlands.
+Its purpose is to combat sea flooding, particularly in the provinces of Zeeland, South Holland, and North Brabant.
+The Delta Works is the result of several decades of work.
+It consists of five storm surge barriers, two sluices, and six dams.
+During the Delta Expedition, the impressive engineering structures of the Delta Works come to life.
+During your visit, you will explore part of the Delta Works.
 Return on board for dinner.
-Overnight navigation towards Dordrecht.
+Overnight sailing to Dordrecht.

 Breakfast